The Power of Vanilla Flavors

 Vanilla Milkshake

-“Vanilla is great because it gives you a sweet perception without the calories.” says Rob Adams, Chief Flavorist at Edlong.
-The sweet aromatics of vanilla can trigger an olfactory response that tricks the brain into perceiving a higher level of sweetness than is quantifiably there.
+“Vanilla is great because it gives you a sweet perception without the calories,” says Rob Adams, Chief Flavorist at Edlong.
+Vanilla’s sweet aromatics can trigger an olfactory response that tricks the brain into perceiving a higher level of sweetness than is quantifiably there.

-Along with assisting developers looking to reduce sugar but not taste, some vanilla flavors are also able to provide certain levels of masking for undesirable off-notes.
+Some vanilla flavors can assist developers looking to reduce sugar but not taste by providing certain levels of masking for undesirable off-notes.

-Not only is this helpful for products fortified with protein and other supplemental nutrients, but it can be vital for plant-based dairy projects as well.
+This is helpful not only for products fortified with protein and other supplemental nutrients but can also be vital for plant-based dairy projects.

 For example, adding one of our vanilla flavors to hemp-based milk could help mask unwanted bitter or vegetative notes, balance the overall taste profile, and create an indulgent and delicious characterizing flavor that meets or exceeds consumer expectations.

-Beyond its strengths as a characterizing or masking flavor, Sheehan says, “Many of our [vanilla] flavours can also provide extra value to your product.
-For instance in plant based bakery the buttery or creamy notes along with the vanilla can enhance the over all development.
-It can also add some of the lacking creaminess in that you find in low calorie or plant developments like ice cream.”
+Beyond its strengths as a characterizing or masking flavor, Sheehan says, “Many of our [vanilla] flavors can also provide extra value to your product.
+For instance, in a plant-based bakery, the buttery or creamy notes, along with the vanilla, can enhance the overall development.
+It can also add some of the lacking creaminess that you find in low-calorie or plant-based products like ice cream.”

 While vanilla is versatile enough to accommodate a wide variety of applications, this also requires an extensive range of vanilla profiles.